sabio-engineering/cookbook-dvelp/product-org/roles/lead-product-engineer.md

 ### Set The Standard
 Lead Product Engineers are not only responsible for continually redefining best-practice, but they are equally responsible for setting the bar for their engineering teams.
-Our Lead Engineers have extensive experience at the coal face and can lead highly successful teams through strategic thinking.
+Our Lead Engineers have extensive experience at the coalface and can lead highly successful teams through strategic thinking.

 ### Focus Above the Value Line
 Our Lead Product Engineers focus above the value line.
 They challenge themselves